learnk8s/learnk8s.io/src/microsAuthentication/content.md

 The key information in the response is in the status object with the following fields:

-- **authenticated**: This is set to true which means the token was successfully validated by the API server
+- **Authenticated**: the field is set to true which means the token was successfully validated.
-- The **user** field is another object with the following fields:
+- In **user** object you can find the following properties:
-  - _username_: The value of this key represents the username corresponding to the service account used by the pod - `system:serviceaccount:test:sa-test-1`.
+  - The **username** corresponding to the service account used by the Pod - `system:serviceaccount:test:sa-test-1`.
-  - _uid_: The value of this key represents the system user ID for the user.
+  - The **uid** for system user ID of current user.
-- **Groups**: The value of this key is a list containing the groups the user belongs to.
+- **Groups** includes the groups that the user belongs to.
-- **audiences**: The value of this field is a list of audiences the token is intended for.
-This field allows the token receiver to verify whether it is in the list of allowed audiences and hence can decide to accept it or reject it.
-In this case, the default audience is returned which was configured when you started the minikube cluster using `--extra-config=apiserver.service-account-api-audiences=api`.
+- **Audiences** contains a list of audiences that the token is intended for.
+In this case, only the `api` is a valid audience, you can't use the token for ????.

-Excellent, you just verified the token!
+_Excellent, you just verified the token!_

 You know that: